Sustained by Community

 Cancer can be a scary, lonely experience, no matter how many loved ones a patient may have.
 It can be isolating to go through treatment, but research has found that relying on others for support can improve a patient’s attitude, enhance their ability to handle the stress and produce a higher overall feeling of hope.
 The Cancer Support Community offers free access to services that bring people together to discuss the physical, emotional, sexual and financial effects of life with cancer because the organization has found that support communities are one of the most useful tools in coping with a cancer diagnosis.

-The Living Room is an online space for anyone impacted by cancer to find support, education and hope.
-Whether you're newly diagnosed or a long-term survivor, whether you're a teenager or senior citizen, The Living Room is a safe space for everyone affected by cancer.
+MyLifeLine is an online space for anyone impacted by cancer to find support, education and hope.
+Whether you're newly diagnosed or a long-term survivor, whether you're a teenager or senior citizen, MyLifeLine is a safe space for everyone affected by cancer.
 Through discussion boards on topics like living with cancer in your 20s-30s, nutrition, coping with side effects, and caregiver support, MyLifeLine provides the chance for cancer patients and their loved ones to gather together to help and support one another.

 Another feature of MyLifeLine personal website.
 At no cost, patients can create a website that allows friends and family to stay updated on their cancer journey and offer support.
 Patients’ loved ones can log onto the website to see treatment updates, send messages of love and encouragement, learn more about their loved one’s diagnosis, offer financial support and upload photos.
 It is an easy, free way for patients to keep their friends and family up-to-date on their illness without having to relay the same updates and treatment details over and over again.

 By joining these online communities, members of these groups realize that they are not alone.
 They have the opportunity to talk about their experiences and learn more about their illness while also helping others.